surftour/astrotools/README.md

 snpa* = useful tools to look at simulated (or constructed) snapshot files

-(stuff removed owing to petty academic worries)

-gadget = my version of gadget.  the core numerical simulation code.
+simulate_it = a/my version of the core numerical simulation code

-makegalaxy = code to generate n-body realizations of compound galaxies.
+make_it = generate n-body realizations of compound galaxies.

-flexcombinegalaxies = tool to flexibly combine two galaxies/snapshots.
+combine_it = combine two galaxies/snapshots